How To Sing Like Chris Cornell

 Step 4 – Shape your vowels

-If you’ve ever seen a video of Chris Cornell singing, you might have noticed the darndest thing – he doesn’t open his mouth.
+If you’ve ever seen a video of Chris Cornell singing, you might have noticed the darndest thing – he doesn’t open his mouth very much.
 Crazy, right?
-The reason his vowels and words still come out clear and powerful is because he is shaping his vowel sounds with the his vocal tract and tongue shape, rather than pronouncing them like we do in speech.
+The reason his vowels and words still come out clear and powerful is because he is shaping his vowel sounds with the his vocal tract and tongue shape, rather than pronouncing them like we do in speech, while also allowing resonant space in the vocal tract at the back of the mouth.
 Obviously each voice is different and requires specialised training to shape and tune your vowels efficiently, but a general guide to the simple tongue shapes that make up your five ‘practical vowel sounds’ looks something like this:

 - AH – Tongue low and concave